top of page

 A Crittall doorway leading into the garden at the Riad Tarabel.
 Photo: Catherine Wilman.

-Moroccan decor home ideas to look out for during your trip
+Moroccan interior design ideas to look out for during your trip

-Ceramics, from beautiful pottery with a huge range of colours, from muted to vibrant to the array of stunning tiles adorned with intricate patterns and vibrant hues.
-Perfect if you want to add a touch of design to your bathroom or kitchen, or you want to dress a sideboard or bookcase.
+Ceramics, from beautiful pottery with a huge range of colours to a myriad array of stunning tiles adorned with intricate patterns and vibrant hues, you will find something you like.
+Perfect if you want to add Moroccan interior design ideas to your bathroom or kitchen, or you want to dress a sideboard or bookcase.

 A photo below of the Moroccan tiles we used for our house renovation project in Fulham, West London.
-We used them in a child’s bathroom to add a fun, youthful twist.
+We used them in a child’s bathroom to add a fun, youthful twist and a sense of energy to help little ones wake up.

 Moroccan-inspired blue and white floor tiles for child's bathroom at renovation project in Fulham, London, designed by Catherine Wilman

-Moroccan-inspired blue and white floor tiles for child's bathroom
+Moroccan-inspired blue and white floor tiles for a child's bathroom

-Textiles and Rugs: Moroccan textiles are known for their rich colours and intricate patterns for cushions and table settings, and hundreds of beautiful Rugs.
-Made in many size, these beautiful rugs can be ordered and shipped to the UK.
+Textiles and Rugs: Moroccan textiles are famous for their rich colours and intricate patterns.
+Made in many sizes, these beautiful , high-quality rugs can be ordered and shipped to the UK and make wonderful heirlooms.

-Lanterns and Lighting: Moroccan lanterns are great for your garden of terrace; often made from metal or glass they have intricate patterns that can project a pattern within your space and so I think these looks great in a garden or terrace or use to line pathways or walls.
+Lanterns and Lighting: Moroccan lamps are great for your garden or terrace.
+Often made from metal or glass they have intricate patterns that can project a pattern within your space so I think these look great to line pathways and walls.

-Woven Baskets that have been made by weaving together materials such as reeds, grasses, or other natural fibres handmade by local artisans perfect for a bedroom/bathroom storage or child's bedroom.
+Woven Baskets that have been made by weaving together materials such as reeds, grasses, or other natural fibres `re handmade by local artisans and perfect for a bedroom/bathroom storage, or for stashing toys in a child's bedroom.

 Bedroom at Riad Tarabel in Marrakesh, Morocco